 Is My Business Compliant with AHJ & NFPA 101 Monitoring Requirements?

 Does every building and/or location of your business that’s in use, be it a restaurant, retail or wholesale store, healthcare facility, school, or manufacturing plant, have code-compliant fire monitoring?
 Not sure of alarm monitoring requirements?

 To find out, contact a professional fire protection company like AIE to perform a thorough inspection of your facilities and your fire protection systems.
 Our specialists will determine if your fire alarm monitors meet AHJ and NFPA codes.
 We are well versed in all state and local AHJ rules and have working relationships with nationwide jurisdiction personnel.
 This helps smooth the transition if you should need an upgrade or a newly designed fire alarm system.

 If we discover a need for upgraded fire alarm monitors, AIE engineers can design a system with newer technologies that could lower costs (insurance, licenses, etc.), solve important issues, and meet all codes.

-Save Lives with 24/7 Fire Alarm Monitoring Services
+24/7 Fire Protection with Commercial Fire Alarm Monitoring Services